 - Precise explanation of the claim.

-- Signature of the claimant, or his or her attorney.
+- Signature of the claimant or their attorney.

-The burden of proof is on the party who brings the claim and derives rights in favour of himself/herself, unless there is a contrary provision in the law.
+The burden of proof is on the party who brings the claim, unless otherwise provided by law.

-The provisions related to tortious liability under the Code of Obligations state that the damaged party must prove the damage, the fault of the counterparty and causal relationship between them.
-However, the Supreme Court does not strictly apply this principle in product liability cases, and shifts the burden of proof so that the producer must prove that the good is free of defects.
-The reasoning is the “unwritten principle that those who pose a danger have to take necessary preventive measures” and that buyers are often deprived of access to necessary evidence showing the complex production stage (Supreme Court Assembly of Civil Chambers; 27.11.1996, merits no. 1996/4-588, decision no. 1996/831).
+The provisions related to tortious liability under the TCO state that the injured party must prove the damage, the fault of the counterparty and a causal nexus.
+However, the Supreme Court does not always strictly apply this principle in product liability cases, and shifts the burden of proof so that the producer must prove that the good is free of defects.
+The reasoning is the "unwritten principle that those who pose a danger have to take necessary preventive measures" and that buyers are often deprived of access to necessary evidence showing the complex production stage (Supreme Court Assembly of Civil Chambers; 27.11.1996, merits no. 1996/4-588, decision no. 1996/831).

-In a breach of contract, the defendant (seller) must prove that he/she is not at fault.
-Sales contracts provisions further stipulate that the seller is responsible for alternative remedies (including indemnification of direct loss) provided under Article 227, even if he/she does not know that the good supplied had defects.
+In a breach of contract, the defendant (seller) must prove that they are not at fault.
+Sales contracts provisions further stipulate that the seller is responsible for alternative remedies (including indemnification of direct loss) provided under Article 227 of the TCO, even if they did not know that the good supplied had defects (see Question 3).